Friday, December 28, 2007

 Of course, with 26.2 miles ahead of us, we had plenty of time to ponder the experience and consider ways to green-ify the marathon.
 The water/Gatorade stations were expertly placed about every 2 miles on the course - leaving behind a river of green and white cups crushed in the gutters.
 To do our part, Courtney and I shared a cup of water at each station - they were too big for us to want to drink the whole thing and we saved one cup of trash at each stop!

 We also think there should be a Green Marathon to raise money for some sort of community organization.
 It would be easy enough to make a run carbon neutral and Clif could bring their organic bars and energy drinks.
-Then, we'd just need biodegradable corn cups or make runners carry their own bottles that could be
+Then, we'd just need biodegradable corn cups or make runners carry their own bottles that could be refilled at each stop.

 Friday, October 12, 2007